What Art Directors Want

 At any rate, as a photographer, you are responsible to the person who hires you.
 The first thing I always do is to make sure I am thoroughly familiar with the entire publication.
+(Or in the case of an ad, I make sure that I see a layout and discuss with the art director the concept of the ad).
 That means all the columns, all the features and the way the magazine or paper looks.
 Sometimes an AD will say “Go and shoot so-and-so for this article we’re doing.”
 If I don’t know the AD, I will start by asking to see what is called a “galley” of the piece they are doing.
 I want to read the article so that I know what the writer or reporter is talking about.
 My job is to help illustrate the article with interesting images that will help readers get a better idea of who is in the article and what it is that they do.
 If there is no galley (sometimes articles haven’t actually been written yet), I will make sure that I am, as I said, familiar with other articles the magazine has done so that I can see just how other images have been used in the past.
 I also know from experience, that art directors want to be able to see an entire image.
 They don’t want images that have been cropped or otherwise “doctored” by photographers.
 They want to do all that.
 So, I strive to give them full shots that they can crop as they want.
 You also never know how the AD will use your photos.
 Sometimes they might be square.
 Sometimes long rectangles to be used in spaces that need special treatment.
 Sometimes an image might be used as a header for an article.
 Sometimes it might be used as a “double truck” (which is an image that spans both pages in a magazine).
-Such an image will probably need room in it for the AD to lay type over the photo or drop type out of it.
+Such an image will probably need room in it for the AD to lay type over the photo.
 So, compositions need to be provided that will enable the AD to use the picture however he or she sees fit.

 Here are some samples from magazines and articles on which I have worked: